ShimizuTheLotus/GlobalBackButtonTemplate/README.md

 # GlobalBackButtonTemplate
-A template for title bar button usage
+A UWP template for title bar button usage